Install HA (active/active) on CloudBees CI on traditional platforms

 to:

-However, this base directory will need to be created by you and have the correct permissions and ownership set.
+This base directory must have the correct permissions and ownership, which must be set manually.
 Here’s a basic example of how to create the directory:

 The subdirectories will be created automatically after the base directory is created.